nomad-mystic/for-resume/README.md

 # Passion Impact Custom Theme
 [![Build Status](https://travis-ci.com/PassionImpact/website-redesign-2018.svg?token=YqV6JTL4xf2nj5tdZMex&branch=master)](https://travis-ci.com/PassionImpact/website-redesign-2018)

-Readme to come
 ### Local Dev Setup
-You are going to need to install a few things on your computer to get the local DEV ENV setup for theme development
+You are going to need to install a few things on your computer to get the local DEV ENV setup for theme development.

+Note: There are going to be some permission issues depending on your system and where your development files.

 #### PHP 7.2
 Mac: Taken from [Medium (Homebrew)](https://medium.com/@romaninsh/install-php-7-2-on-macos-high-sierra-with-homebrew-bdc4d1b04ea6)